aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.settings/compatibilityoptions/_index.md

 ---
+title: Aspose::Words::Settings::CompatibilityOptions class
-title: CompatibilityOptions
+linktitle: CompatibilityOptions
 second_title: Aspose.Words for C++ API Reference
-description: Contains compatibility options (that is, the user preferences entered on the Compatibility tab of the Options dialog in Microsoft Word).
-To learn more, visit the  documentation article.
+description: 'Aspose::Words::Settings::CompatibilityOptions class.
+Contains compatibility options (that is, the user preferences entered on the Compatibility tab of the Options dialog in Microsoft Word).
+To learn more, visit the  documentation article in C++.'
 type: docs
-weight: 1
+weight: 1000
 url: /cpp/aspose.words.settings/compatibilityoptions/
 ---
 ## CompatibilityOptions class